Vice-Principal of Scheduling; Dean of Studies, and Assistant Professor of Biology

 Hello, my name is Rosa Lazzizera, and I hold a B.A. in English Secondary Education from Kean University (2004), along with a Master’s in Technology in Education and certification as a School Library Media Specialist.
 After eight years of teaching language arts, I transitioned to a media specialist role in 2014, blending my love for literature and technology.
 I also earned a supervisor’s certification, which led to my role as Supervisor of English Language Arts for grades 6-8 in 2015.
 However, I found my true passion in being a library media specialist, where I can engage directly with students, fostering a love for reading and helping them develop critical thinking and creativity.
 Throughout my career, I’ve embraced leadership roles and received several honors, including being named District Teacher of the Year (2007-2008) and receiving the Teacher Who Rocks Award (2009).
 Currently, as a School Library Media Specialist and Technology Coordinator at Bard High School Early College, I am committed to creating a resource-rich environment that supports both students and teachers.
 My focus extends to promoting digital citizenship and literacy, ensuring students engage with digital content responsibly, understand online safety, respect intellectual property, and communicate constructively in digital spaces.
 These efforts are integral to equipping students for success both academically and in their future endeavors.

-BA, Douglass College, MSW Rutgers New Brunswick, The State University of New Jersey
+BA, Douglass College; MSW, Rutgers New Brunswick, The State University of New Jersey

 Shaviece Osborne